 One funding opportunity announced recently focused on economic justice in Atlanta.
 Those grants ranged from $10,000 to $46,000.
 The Lakewood Community Fund supports local nonprofits with $2,500 grants through FSC as well.

-Questions can be directed to the foundation staff at email@example.com or firstname.lastname@example.org or email@example.com or 404-371-8404.
+Direct questions to the foundation staff at email@example.com or firstname.lastname@example.org or 404-371-8404.
 Alice Eason Jenkins is the executive director, and Gersinta Payne is the program assistant.
 The mailing address is 4153 C Flat Shoals Parkway, Suite 314, Decatur, Georgia 30034.
 Sign up on their mailing list to keep up with new deadlines and foundation news.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)